 We understand that studying abroad is a big decision to make.
 It's important that you gather all the information you need before you start your journey with us.
 Our FAQs should provide you with answers to all your queries.

 If you can't find the answer to your question, please contact one of our advisors.

 Why invest in a language stay?

-Living through a different culture and studying a foreign language brings multiple benefits to both your personal growth and your career path.
-From learning how to interact with others in a multicultural environment and navigating surroundings new to you, a language stay abroad will help you develop your language skills while living a fun and unforgettable experience.
+Living a different culture and studying a foreign language brings multiple benefits to both your personal growth and your career path.
+From learning how to interact with others in a multicultural environment and navigating surroundings new to you, a language stay abroad will help you develop your language skills while having a fun and unforgettable experience.

 Is it better to book my language course abroad through a school or through an agency?

 The advantages of booking with an agency are many:

 1) You receive counseling in your mother tongue, and we do this at ESL at no extra cost.
 We provide you with up-to-date documents – including visa information, tips & tricks before departure and emergency contacts on site, among others – so you're fully prepared for your stay abroad.